 Which Japanese Teapot Has The Best Infusers?

 Some clay teapots have a built-in strainer in the spout.
 This style is more suitable for high-quality tea with large leaves.
-If you want to use your teapot for different teas, such as herbal and English teas, then make the teapot has a mesh infuser.
+If you want to use your teapot for different teas, such as herbal and English teas, then make your teapot contains a mesh infuser.

 Enamel Lining vs. Porcelain vs. Unglazed

 Cast iron teapots usually come with an enamel lining.
 Enamel lining like porcelain teapots is easy to clean and separates tea from the iron.
-The benefit of a lining is the material is inert.
-So this means your tea retains the natural flavors.
+The benefit of a lining is the material is inert, which means your tea retains its natural flavors.

 Multiple Sizes To Choose From

 Another benefit of cast iron over Japanese and Chinese clay teapots is the number of sizes available.
-You can select a small teapot for individual use to a teapot big enough for a family.
+You can select a small teapot for individual use or one big enough for a family.

 Pick the size carefully when you buy a teapot because most people purchase a teapot larger than they generally require.
 And tend to recommend small teapots that make enough for one standard-size teacup.